bogeychan/elysia-oauth2/README.md

     }
   },
   storage: {
-    // storage of users' access tokens is up to you and u can access it using cookies async get(req, name) {
+    // storage of users' access tokens is up to you async get(req, name) {
       return globalToken;
     },